MOstrowka/HeartAttack/README.md

 ## Summary

 The project employs multiple machine learning models to predict the risk of heart attack, including Logistic Regression, Support Vector Classifier (SVC), XGBoost, and a Neural Network.
-After evaluating the performance of all models, the Neural Network was found to be the most effective, achieving the highest accuracy (91.5%) and best performance metrics (check metrics.xlsx for details).
+After evaluating the performance of all models, the Neural Network was found to be the most effective, achieving the highest accuracy (91.5%) and the best performance metrics (see metrics.xlsx for details).

+The metrics were calculated as the average of 5-fold cross-validation (for scikit-learn models) or 5-fold KFold cross-validation (for TensorFlow).

 The hyperparameters for the Neural Network were optimized using Keras Tuner, which allowed for a thorough search across a range of possible configurations, resulting in the best-performing model.